jrdeslippe/perfportsite/docs/perfport/measurements/index.md

 couple reasons:

-* The application or algorithm may be fundamentally limited by an aspect of the HPC system other than the compute capability (which is limited to the number of cores/theads, clock-speed and vector/instruction-sets)
+* The application or algorithm may be fundamentally limited by an aspect of the HPC system other than the compute capability (which is limited to the number of cores/threads, clock-speed and vector/instruction-sets)

 * The application or algorithm may be fundamentally limited by *different* aspects of the system on different HPC system.

-As an example, an implemenation of an algorithm that is limited by memory bandwidth may be achieving the best performance it theoretially can on systems with different architectures but could be achieving widely varying percentage of peaks FLOPS on the different systems.
+As an example, an implementation of an algorithm that is limited by memory bandwidth may be achieving the best performance it theoretically can on systems with different architectures but could be achieving widely varying percentage of peaks FLOPS on the different systems.

 Instead we advocate for one of two approaches for defining performance against expected or optimal performance on the system for an algorithm: